 Can the Buccaneers reduce Brady’s cap hit in 2021?

-The short answer is that without an extension, there is nothing the Buccaneers can really do.
-They could release Brady, but they would hold $25 million in dead money, saving just $1.63 million.
-That seems unlikely, to say the least.
+The short answer is that without an extension, there was not a lot the Buccaneers could really do.
+They could have released Brady, but they would have held $25 million in dead money, saving just $3.375 million.
+That seemed unlikely, to say the least.

-As 2021 will be the final year of Tom Brady’s contract, they cannot restructure the deal either.
-However, if both sides are comfortable, an extension is an option.
+As 2021 was set to be the final year of Tom Brady’s contract, they could not simply restructure the deal.
+However, it appears as though both sides were comfortable with an extension.